We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Best San Diego Beaches for Families

-Our beautiful San Diego beaches top most family sightseeing itineraries, regardless of the season.
+Our beautiful beaches top most family sightseeing itineraries that I see year-round.
 We have 70 miles of stunning coastline, and each San Diego beach and beach town has its own characteristics.

 22. Coronado Central Beach